 5.2.3.1.2 XML component

-The dss2:OptionalOutputs child element of dss2:VerifyResponse shall be an instance of dss2:OptionalOutputsVerifyType defined as in XML Schema file "[XSDFILESIGVALPROT]", whose location is detailed in clause A.1, and is copied below for information.
+The dss2:OptionalOutputs child element of dss2:VerifyResponse shall be an instance of dss2:OptionalOutputsVerifyType defined as in XML Schema file "[XSDFILESIGVALPROT]", whose location is detailed in clause A.1.
+The redefinition of dss2:OptionalOutputsVerifyType has been copied in clause 4.2.2 for information.

-<!—targetNamespace="http://uri.etsi.org/19442/v1.1.1#" -->

-<xs:redefine schemaLocation="http://docs.oasis-open.org/dss-x/dss-core/v2.0/csprd01/schema/oasis-dss-core-schema-v2.0.xsd">

-<!-- In the XML Schema file, here is inserted the redefinition of dss2:OptionalInputsVerify

--->

-<xs:complexType name="dss2:OptionalOutputsVerifyType">

-<xs:complexContent>

-<xs:extension base="dss2:OptionalOutputsVerifyType">

-<xs:sequence>

-<xs:element ref="etsival:ResultsForOneSignature" minOccurs="0" maxOccurs="unbounded"/>

-<xs:element ref="etsival:AppliedSignatureValidationPolicy" minOccurs="0"/>

-<xs:element ref="etsival:AvailableSignatureValidationPolicies" minOccurs="0"/>

-</xs:sequence>

-</xs:extension>

-</xs:complexContent>

-</xs:complexType>

 The following elements shall not appear within the response message of this protocol:

 dss2:DocumentWithSignature element.